General information for parents

 In the interests of your child’s security and safety, he/she should not arrive at school before 8.40a.m, at which point pupils can start entering the school building.
 Supervision is provided for children on-site over the lunch-break and morning and afternoon breaks.

-The County Council has given the School Meals Contract to Caterlink in September 2012.
+The County Council has awarded the School Meals Contract to Caterlink.
 A balanced menu, with a degree of choice, is provided in our meals, which are cooked on site.
 Many children as possible are encouraged to take this option, but we do also supervise the consumption of packed lunches brought in by children.

 For KS2 pupils, the price of a meal is £2.20 daily to take into account the government’s strict new nutritional guidelines.
 Payment must be made in advance.
 Credits for absence will be automatically carried forward.
 The school is not permitted to allow consumption of meals without advance payment.

-Homework is given each Friday and should be brought back into school the following Wednesday.
+Homework is set via our Seesaw platform each Friday and should be submitted the following Tuesday.

 At the beginning of each term, KS2 pupils will be given a grid outlining their homework activities for the term.
 They have the choice of which activities they would like to complete each week.
 This allows the pupils freedom to plan their homework alongside their other activities.